Enjoy an ad free experience by logging in. Not a member yet? Register.

 Understand that MySQL is a *server*.
 It runs in its own process.
 All these other programs (yes, including a WEB server) run in *their* own processes.
 They NEVER share the process with MySQL.
 Instead, commands and data are passed back and forth between the applications and the MySQL server via some communications channel.
 That's what the "port number" you see associated with MySQL is for: the "channel" by which it communicates with applications.

 Incidentally, MySQLWorkbench is *NOT* special in any way.
 It, too, runs in its own process space and communicates with MySQL the same way.
-If you wanted to, you could create your own "ChettyWorkbench" that would duplicate all the MySQLWorkbench does.An optimist sees the glass as half full.
+If you wanted to, you could create your own "ChettyWorkbench" that would duplicate all the MySQLWorkbench does.Be yourself.
+No one else is as qualified.